PipeWire/pipewire/doc/spa/pod.md

 ```

 As you can see, first push the choice as a Range, then the values.
 A Range
-choice expects at least 3 values, the default value, mininum and maximum
+choice expects at least 3 values, the default value, minimum and maximum
 values.
-There is a shotcut for this as well using varargs:
+There is a shortcut for this as well using varargs:

 ```c
 pod = spa_pod_builder_add_object(&b,